-Holly Area Schools, in partnership with Chartwells, recognizes that breakfast and lunch time are as much about learning as the classroom.
-Through creative marketing and nutritional education we strive to teach children about the best choices for life-long health and wellness.
+Holly Area Schools, in partnership with Chartwells, recognizes that breakfast and lunch time is as much about learning as the classroom.
+Through creative marketing and nutritional education, we strive to teach children about the best choices for life-long health and wellness.
 Our school facilities utilize fully operating kitchens to prepare foods from scratch and batch cook so each meal is as fresh as possible.
 Every school also offers a "food bar" with daily selections of fresh romaine lettuce and assorted fresh fruits, vegetables, and composed salads.

 Our Holly Area Schools point-of-sale system allows money to be added to any child's account via cash or check at any of our registers throughout the district.
 Parents and Guardians are also able to apply money to their student's accounts through the online payment system e~Funds for Schools which can be accessed directly through your Skyward Family Access account.

 Please refer to our Online Payments web page for more information and instructions.

 If you ever have any questions in regards to your child's account please feel free to contact the Food Service Department at any time.